rust-lang/rfcs/text/3389-manifest-lint.md

 lints from `lint = level` to `--level lint` and pass them on the command line before other configuration, `RUSTFLAGS`, allowing user configuration to override package configuration.
-These flags will be fingerprinted so changing them will cause a rebuild.
+These flags will be fingerprinted so changing them will cause a rebuild only for the commands where they are used.

 Initially, the only supported tools will be:
 - `rust`